hackclub/OnBoard/projects/Amir's USB Hub/README.md

 The actual price on the JLCPCB website would be $47.79, but an actual price for all the components would be about 5 to 8 dollars.
 That is, if I order all the parts, I can solder them to the board myself.

 The designing process was challenging, but not hard.
+The original tutorial asked for 2 USB ports, but I included 4.
 I actually found myself enjoying the process, because I already have experience in soldering PCB boards.
 Overall, I enjoyed the challenge, and now I know how to make and design!
 Thank You for providing me this opportunity.